sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image43.png "image_tooltip")

-The image above shows the “Explore” page.
-In this page, you can see posts from all the potential language partners irrespective of whether you follow them or not.
-Hence, you will be able to discover ideas and resources from people whom you haven’t connected yet.
-This page also can be used to find an instant partner.
-For example, if none of your connected partners are online at a time, you can post on this page requesting for anyone online to chat.
-This way, you are assured to have someone to learn with always.
+In this page you can edit the information you entered when signing up and add additional information as well.
+If you decide to learn a different language you change the target language on this page and after update you will see potential partners for the new target language.